Efficient Relation-aware Neighborhood Aggregation in Graph Neural Networks via Tensor Decomposition: Results

 Table \ref{tab:tgcnComp} clearly shows that TGCN can adaptively combine with decoding methods to improve their performance.
-TGCN has improved the MRR of DistMult by $41\%$ on FB15k-237 and by $5\%$ on WN18RR.
-Moreover, in combination with TuckER decoder, TGCN has increased its MRR by $2\%$ on WN18RR and made minor performance degradation on FB15k-237.
+TGCN has improved the MRR of DistMult by $40.7\%$ on FB15k-237 and by $5\%$ on WN18RR.
+Moreover, in combination with TuckER decoder, TGCN has increased its MRR by $2\%$ on WN18RR and by $0.1\%$ on FB15k-237.
+Though, it is noteworthy that TGCN decreases DoE by $100\%$ compared to TuckER.

-It is noteworthy that TGCN decreases DoE by $100\%$ compared to TuckER.
-Due to weak computation machines and memory shortage, we could not assess TGCN performance with higher DoEs.
-Still, we think TGCN can surpass TuckER even on FB15k-237 by the same dimensionality of embedding.